 I thoroughly enjoy finding new uses for things that would normally end up in the trash.
-The window valance on my studioffice window in the above photo is made from cardboard from a large appliance box.
+This window valance used to be on the windows in my studioffice.
+I made it using the cardboard from a large appliance box.

-Re-cycle, Re-Use, Re-Purpose = Re-Decorate is my favorite equation.
+Re-cycle, Re-Use, Re-Purpose = Re-Decorate is my house.

 When I think of all the decorating projects I have made for my home, this is by far… the thriftiest.
 I no longer have it hanging since the room got a makeover.
 You can see that, here.

-This window treatment is not only inexpensive because it only requires the purchase of a 1-2 yards of fabric and quilt batting, but it is so easy to make and install, gathering the supplies will probably take longer.
+This window treatment is inexpensive to make because it only requires the purchase of a 1-2 yards of fabric and quilt batting.
+It is so easy to make and install, gathering the supplies will probably take longer.

 I added decorative brass tacks to attach the valance instead of staples and used a quilted fabric that adds texture to the monochromatic color scheme of the room.

 This photo is from my book, Instant Decorating.
 It is no longer in print, but I like to post a project from here on my blog once in awhile.
 The valance is 15” high.
 I covered the cardboard in fire-engine-red corduroy.
 To hide the staples when the valance was mounted, I painted the top of a row of staples red and let them dry, before loading them into the staple gun.

 I have attached a pdf. with full instructions for you to download.